TheNotary/bundlegem/README.md

 - Within files, use `<%=config[:namespaced_path]%>` to have that reinterpreted as just the file name with underscores
 - Have a look [under the hood](https://github.com/TheNotary/bundlegem/blob/master/lib/bundlegem/cli/gem.rb#L30-L43) to see other options and the context where the ERB.new takes place.

-### Contributing

-Please feel free to speak up using the issue section if there's anything on your mind :)
-Do the usual fork routine and issue a pull request by all means.